obfuscated-code/sample-angular/README.md

 # Demo1

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.0.
+This project is a sample AngularJs 5 project with Jasmine unit tests.

 ## Development server